 I did not prove beyond a shadow of a doubt that Jesus was the Son of God.
 What I did was investigate the evidence and weigh the pros and cons.
 The results showed that Christ must be who He claimed to be, and I had to make a decision, which I did.
 The immediate reaction of many is, “You found what you wanted to find.”
 That is not the case.
 I confirmed through investigation what I wanted to refute.
 I set out to disprove Christianity.
 I had biases and prejudices not for Christ but contrary to Him.

-And, on pages 109-110 of their previously cited book, McDowell and Hostetler state,
+And, on pages 109-110 of their aforementioned book, McDowell and Hostetler state,

 Many of the greatest minds in history have belonged to Christians.